-Despite the economic pressures both locally and nationally, the Council's financial and non-financial performance in 2020/21 was once again strong.
-The surplus against budget of £0.431m is in line with expectations.
-The capital investment of £3.581m included £1.284m on the redevelopment of Elstree Film Studios, as well as the provision of disabled facilities grants.
+The economic pressures both locally and nationally from the Covid-19 pandemic has resulted in the £1.377m budget deficit in 2021/22.
+The Council received significant central government funding to support the budget pressures which resulted in a balanced outturn position.
+The capital investment of £15.963m included £11.930m on the redevelopment of Elstree Film Studios, as well as the provision of disabled facilities grants.
 The Council has also invested in parks and open spaces within the borough, most notably in Meadow Park.

-There has been significant financial impact to the 2020/21 management accounts due to coronavirus, which has been reflected in the Financial Monitoring reports to members.
+There has been significant financial impact to the 2021/22 management accounts due to coronavirus, which has been reflected in the Financial Monitoring reports to members.
 Income sources such as parking income, leisure centre management fees and recycling credits have been massively affected.
-The Council is able to recover the losses through central government funding.
-The on-going financial impact of Coronavirus across financial years will be reported in Government returns and through regular monitoring reports to members.
+The Council was able to recover the losses through central government funding.
+The financial impact of Coronavirus across financial years was reported in Government returns to 31 March 2022 and through regular monitoring reports to members.